In a near-death experience, a British paratrooper dangles from the back of a plane after a standard jump goes wrong.

 This might be a worst nightmare for people who are afraid of heights.

-Luckily for him, his fast-acting fellow British soldiers successfully attached a new chute before cutting the snagged line.
+Luckily for the soldier, his fast-acting fellow soldiers successfully attached a new chute before cutting the snagged line.
 This impulsive but smart reaction from his team allowed him to be freed from the aircraft so he could safely make it to the ground.
-Thankfully, the new chute worked like a charm and the solider glided away, almost as if nothing unusual had happened.
+Thankfully, the new chute worked like a charm and the soldier glided away, almost as if nothing unusual had happened.
 The soldier’s adrenaline was likely pumping more than ever since he barely escaped death.

 Watch the video to see how this near-death incident unfolds:

 The jump takes place over a drop zone in southwest England called Weston-on-the-Green.
 The paratroopers can be seen with their arms in a spread-eagle position while exiting the ramp.

 Parachute and paratrooper are freed from the aircraft (YouTube)

 It is highly uncommon for parachutes to fail, which makes this incident even more remarkable.
 With proper maintenance procedures being put in place, there is no need to worry about running into issues while parachuting.
 Incidents occasionally do happen and it is always smart to have a backup plan in mind when there is a tangle or something gets stuck.
 Clearly, there was a backup plan in place since the soldiers instantly addressed the problem with a simple and effective solution.
 This soldier really owes his life to his team because without their assistance, he likely would have not had many options.